 Mauro Guillén, PhDSee Faculty Bio

-Dr. Felix Zandman Professor of International Management; Professor of Management; Director, The Joseph H. Lauder Institute of Management & International Studies, University of Pennsylvania
+Dr. Felix Zandman Professor of International Management; Professor of Management; The Wharton School

 Research Interests: Globalization, international political economy, multinational management